 A large business organization may own multiple brands or may preside over numerous smaller companies.
 These businesses generally use Universal navigation to connect child companies to the parent company.

-Universal navigation provides a link to a website’s homepage from the Subsides (subordinate sites), Microsites (individual web-pages) or various other sections of a website.
+Universal navigation provides a link to a website’s homepage from the Subsites (subordinate sites), Microsites (individual web pages), or various other sections of a website.

 These businesses may equally benefit from including a list of brands/subsidiaries in the footer in order to underpin the awareness of other companies/brands within a company’s portfolio.

-The web-page footer may even be used to increase customers’ engagement, as most users scroll down to the footer in order to find information regarding the promotional offers or coupons or to stay updated with regards to the product releases or sales of a business.
+The web page footer may even be used to increase customers’ engagement, as most users scroll down to the footer in order to find information regarding promotional offers or coupons or to stay updated with regards to the product releases or sales of a business.
 Hence, the footer may include prompts for mailing list sign-ups, social-media links or links to a company’s social media accounts.

-The e-mail newsletters are one type of e-mail communication sent to the audience in order to deliver the latest news, tips or updates regarding a company or its products and services.
-The e-mail newsletters keep the subscribers engaged, connected and informed regarding what is new with an organization or business and you may include the e-mail newsletters in the footer to increase users’ engagement.
+E-mail newsletters are one type of e-mail communication sent to the audience in order to deliver the latest news, tips, or updates regarding a company or its products and services.
+The e-mail newsletters keep the subscribers engaged, connected, and informed regarding what is new with an organization or business and you may include the e-mail newsletters in the footer to increase users’ engagement.

 The links to social media accounts can be equally useful in increasing the engagement of the users.
-However, it is important to consider how frequently do you post on the social media platforms before embedding a widget for social-media feed into the footer.
-You need not embed this widget if you have a less active social-media account.
+However, it is important to consider how frequently you post on social media platforms before embedding a widget for social-media feed into the footer.
+You need not embed this widget if you have a less active social media account.
 However, there is no negative effect on your business if you feature links to social media accounts in the footer.

-After having a view on all these, let’s see what is the purpose and importance of website upgrade.
+After having a view on all these, let’s see what is the purpose and importance of website upgrades.
 Importance of Updating Website and Steps to Upgrade

-The importance of web-page footers may have changed since its introduction in the 1990s and the designing concept has also undergone changes accordingly.
+The importance of web page footers may have changed since its introduction in the 1990s and the design concept has also undergone changes accordingly.
 However, a few problems with the footer still persist and the following tips may help you avoid/resolve these issues.

 It is essential to prioritize the content and to display the links to the first-level or second-level categories in the Information Architecture (IA).
-You may feature the link to a lower-level web-page if this page is important instead of showing all the levels of information hierarchy.
+You may feature the link to a lower-level web page if this page is important instead of showing all the levels of the information hierarchy.